-The Corporation has bank debt outstanding under a demand revolving operating loan in the amount of \$2,670,000 at September 30, 2011 (March 31, 2011 - \$Nil).
+At March 31, 2012, the Corporation had no bank debt outstanding under its demand revolving operating facility (March 31, 2011 - \$Nil).
 This facility provides that advances be made by way of prime-based loans and letters of credit to an aggregate maximum of \$3,500,000.
-The facility bears interest of prime plus 1.25% per annum on prime-based loans and 2.00% per annum plus a minimum fee of \$200 for letters of credit.
+The facility bears interest of prime plus 1.25% per annum on prime-based loans and 2.00% per annum with a minimum fee of \$200 for letters of credit.
 There is also a non-refundable facility fee calculated at a rate of 0.25% per annum, payable monthly, calculated on the unused portion of the authorized amount of this facility.